Uncertainty Principle and Geometric Condition for the Observability of Schr\"{o}dinger Equations: Abstract

-\centerline{\bf Abstract } We provide necessary and sufficient conditions for the exact observability of the Schrodinger equations with point interaction and inverse-square potentials on half-line.
-The necessary and sufficient condition for these two cases are derived from two Logvinenko-Sereda type theorems for generalized Fourier transform.
-Specifically, the generalized Fourier transform associated to the Schr\"{o}dinger operators with inverse-square potentials on half-line are the well known Hankel transforms.
-We provide a necessary and sufficient condition for a subset $\Omega$ such that a function with its Hankel transform supporting in a given interval can be bounded, in $L^{2}$-norm, from above by its restriction to the set $\Omega$, with constant independent of the position of the interval.
+We provide necessary and sufficient geometric conditions for the exact observability of the Schrödinger equation with inverse-square potentials on the half-line.
+These conditions are derived from a Logvinenko-Sereda type theorem for generalized Fourier transform.
+Specifically, the generalized Fourier transform associated with the Schrödinger operator with inverse-square potentials on the half-line is the well-known Hankel transform.
+We present a necessary and sufficient condition for a subset $\Omega$, such that a function whose Hankel transform is supported in a given interval can be bounded, in the $L^2$-norm, from above by its restriction to $\Omega$, with a constant independent of the position of the interval.